Sampadathorat/depth-chart-app/README.md

 - Ensure that the test structure reflects the application's architecture and modules.

 ### 5. Additional Tests for Edge Cases

 - Ensure that critical paths and edge cases are covered by tests.

-### 5. Cleanup
+### 6. Cleanup

-- Code review and remove unused code and improve code quality
+- Code review and remove unused code to improve code quality.